ValerieRosen/fend-arcade-game-project/README.md

 ## Dependencies

-Background images provided by [Subtle Backgrounds] (http://www.subtlebackgrounds.com) .
+Background images provided by [Subtle Patterns] (https://www.toptal.com/designers/subtlepatterns/) .
 Thanks to Matthew Cranford for his guidance from his Walkthrough blog.

 ### How To Play